 The Age at Entry Management Account (AEMA) represents funds set aside to compensate for the ageing of the Age at Entry book and it is gradually released over time as the associated business runs off.
-The AEMA is not a statutory liability under the Solvency II regime, but internally we treat it as a liability, and deduct it from available assets in our ORSA calculations.
+The AEMA is not recognised as a liability of the Group or Society.
+However, internally we deduct it from available assets in our ORSA calculations.
 The AEMA is a discretionary amount and does not belong to the Age at Entry members, retaining the Society's right to reduce it or change the methodology if circumstances dictate.
-However, we ensure that any such changes are fully justified and are not made arbitrarily.
-The AEMA provides a more stable and predictable means of managing the Age at Entry business in run-off.
-There is no material impact on our members, because the intention that premiums do not increase with age and only with claims inflation remains unchanged.
+We ensure that any such changes are fully justified and are not made arbitrarily.
+The AEMA provides a stable and predictable means of managing the Age at Entry business in run-off.